mchenggit/kabanero-event/architecture/README.md

 Kabanero allows a devops/solution architect to define:
 - Standardized development environments.
 For example:
   - Which stacks are available for Appsody
-  - Which stacks are available for Eclipse Che
+  - Which stacks are available for Eclipse Che or Openshift Codeready Workspaces.
 - What actions to take when source code is checked into source control.
 For example,
   - which Pipelines to execute
   - When to promote to the next stage of the pipeline

-Kabanero allows a developer to concentrate as much on coding/testing inner loop as much.
+Kabanero allows a developer to concentrate as much on coding/testing inner loop as possible.
 A developer
 - can stand up a standard development environment very quickly.
-For example, a developer may create a stack from Appsody or Eclipse Che within minutes.
+For example, a developer may create a new stack from Appsody or Eclipse Che within minutes.
 - Can rely on the environment to automatically trigger test builds before committing change into source control, with logs made available to the developer.
 - Can rely on the environment to trigger additional release builds and run additional tests, and to be able to debug in the test environment when required.